December 15, 2025

 Margaret Mead | Anthropologist | 1909-1978

-Thank you to the small companies and organisations who have sponsored the planting of 660 trees at a particularly lovely revegetation planting project at Axe Creek in Central Victoria (Dja Dja Wurrung Country).
+Thank you to the small companies and organisations who have sponsored the planting of 200 native trees at a particularly lovely revegetation planting project at Axe Creek in Central Victoria (Dja Dja Wurrung Country).
 This generosity has been made more epic by the fact that they are small to medium enterprises (SME) or organisations.
 Being a small business ourselves, we know the challenges they face and thank them for their generosity.

 5 trees